making a Will

 3. Who will ensure my wishes are carried out?

-In your Will, you will appoint executors, who are the people responsible for administering your estate.
+In your Will, you will appoint an executor, who are the people responsible for administering your estate.
 This should be someone you trust as they will need to act on your wishes, keep accurate accounts, pay any due debts and taxes and ultimately distribute the balance of your estate.

 4. Can I make a Will myself?